FTSE Indexes Mixed at Start of Data-Heavy Week, Pinewood Plunges

 2 min readLast updated: February 16, 2026

-British banks such as NatWest and Barclays added 4.3% and 2.7%, respectively, leading the gains on the blue-chip index, tracking a broader recovery in European financial stocks after last week's selloff.
+Meanwhile, British banks NatWest and Barclays added 4.7% and 1.5%, respectively, tracking a broader recovery in European financial stocks.

-UK lenders had logged their biggest weekly fall since late-March 2025 on Friday, as jitters about artificial intelligence models disrupting traditional business swept through global markets.
+British banks logged their biggest weekly fall since late-March 2025 on Friday, as jitters over artificial intelligence models swept through global markets.

-Inflation is still not anywhere close to the Bank of England's 2% target, although investors are pricing in a 25-basis-point interest rate cut next month on signs that tight monetary conditions are weighing on the labour market and the broader economy.
+Inflation is still not close to the Bank of England's 2% target, but investors are pricing in a 25 basis point interest rate cut next month on signs that tight monetary conditions are weighing on the labour market and the broader economy.

-(Reporting by Johann M Cherian in Bengaluru; Editing by Harikrishnan Nair)
+(Reporting by Johann M Cherian in Bengaluru; Editing by Harikrishnan Nair and Alexander Smith)

 Monetary policy refers to the actions taken by a central bank to manage the money supply and interest rates to influence economic activity.